-Fantastic Low-Carb Cheesecake with Cherry Topping is a wonderful dessert when you just need a treat!
-And this tasty cheesecake is low-carb, low-glycemic, gluten-free, and can be South Beach Diet friendly.
-Use the Diet-Type Index to find more recipes like this one.
+Fantastic Low-Carb Cheesecake with Cherry Topping is a wonderful dessert when you just need a treat; serve with fresh berries on top if you prefer.
+Use Dessert Recipes to find more recipes like this one.

 Watch the video to see if you might want to make

 Fantastic Low-Carb Cheesecake with Cherry Topping!

 And don’t think me lacking in humility by calling this FANTASTIC Low-Carb Cheesecake with Cherry Topping!
 Even though it really is pretty fantastic, the name came from the recipe I adapted from a low-carb cookbook; see below for more details!
-The original recipe called for a home-made graham cracker crust, which I skipped for this updated version as well, for even less carbs.
+The original recipe called for a home-made graham cracker crust, which I skipped for even less carbs.

 How to Make Fantastic Low-Carb Cheesecake with Cherry Topping: